qupath/i2k2024/workshops/beginners/README.md

 ## What if...

 ### The cell detection isn't good enough?
-Instanseg!
+InstanSeg!
 Try some pre-trained segmentation models by following the instructions [here](https://github.com/qupath/qupath-extension-instanseg).
-Note: the instanseg extension is included in v0.6.0-rc3 so no need to use the extension manager or drag and drop the jar.
+Note: the InstanSeg extension is included in v0.6.0-rc3 so no need to use the extension manager or drag and drop the jar.

 ### Many images needing the same analysis?
 Save yourself some time and use a script (don't let it scare you!).
 You don't have to know programming to script as QuPath tracks your workflow and then generates the script for you.
 More on generating a script can be found [here](https://qupath.readthedocs.io/en/latest/docs/scripting/workflows_to_scripts.html).